Juxtaposeidon/MagicBFZLimitedSim/README.md

 # Development

 * The opponent algorithm for picking cards is still in the works.
 As it stands, the computer picks the highest value card in each pack at the start of the draft.
-Once each computer has seven cards chosen, it starts to pick cards the colors it is deepest in.
+Once each computer has seven cards chosen, it starts to pick the best cards the colors it is deepest in.

 # License